bghira/SimpleTuner/README.md

 ## Hardware Requirements

 EMA (exponential moving average) weights are a memory-heavy affair, but provide fantastic results at the end of training.
 Without it, training can still be done, but more care must be taken not to drastically change the model leading to "catastrophic forgetting".

+### GPU vendors

+* NVIDIA - pretty much anything 3090 and up is a safe bet.
+YMMV.
+* AMD - No one has reported anything, we don't know.
+* Apple - LoRA and full u-net tuning are tested to work on an M3 Max with 128G memory, taking about **12G** of "Wired" memory and **4G** of system memory for SDXL.
+  * You likely need a 24G or greater machine for machine learning with M-series hardware due to the lack of memory-efficient attention.

 ### SDXL, 1024px